Budreau History, Family Crest & Coats of Arms

 Early History of the Budreau family

-Another 117 words (8 lines of text) covering the years 1819, 1843, 1878 and 1875 are included under the topic Early Budreau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Budreau research.
+More information is included under the topic Early Budreau History in all our PDF Extended History products and printed products wherever possible.

 Budreau Spelling Variations

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Budreau include Boudreau, Boudreaux, Boudrot, Boudros, Boudrault, Boudreault, Boudriaux, Boudret, Boudereau, Boudereaux, Bouderot, Bouderos, Bouderault, Boudereault, Boudreiaux, Bouderet and many more.

 Early Notables of the Budreau family (pre 1700)

 Notable amongst the family name at this time was Michel Boudrot (Boudreau, Boudreaux), born in La Rochelle France, he emigrated to the Acadia and became Judge and Lieutenant General, Lieutenant-général et...